-Kirsten Cavendish is an accomplished and award-winning film & commercial director with 20+ years of global experience.
-She created Cavendish Fante Picture Company, (CFPC) with her business partner, John V. Fante, to develop and produce independent feature films.
+Kirsten Cavendish is an accomplished and award-winning film & commercial director with over two decades of global experience.
+She created Cavendish Fante Picture Company with her business partner, John V. Fante, to develop and produce independent feature film projects.

-Kirsten’s recent romantic-comedy short film, Scooterman, which she directed and co-produced in London, has entertained people worldwide and garnered critical acclaim and audience-choice awards at film festivals in Cannes, Los Angeles, Chicago, Palm Springs and Santa Barbara.
-Two other recent short films, LUCKY & THE SQUARE OF THE CUBE screened at the 2013 Cannes Festival Court Metrage and in festivals in the USA.
-In addition to a feature-length version of Scooterman, Kirsten has several other CFPC film projects in development.
+Kirsten’s recent romantic-comedy short film, Scooterman, which she directed and co-produced in London, has entertained people worldwide and garnered critical acclaim and merit awards at film festivals in Cannes, Los Angeles, Chicago, Palm Springs and Santa Barbara.
+Two other recent short films, Lucky and The Square of the Cube screened at the 2013 Cannes Festival Court Metrage and in festivals in the USA.
+In addition to a feature-length version of Scooterman, Kirsten has several other film projects in development.

 Born and educated in England, Kirsten spent much of her childhood in London, Dublin and Venice.
 She began her professional career as a writer and journalist in the UK, where she became an agency creative director in the 1980’s with accounts that included BMW and American Express.
 She then moved to South Africa and headed up a film production company.
 In 1992, she moved to Los Angeles and started her own production company and produced projects for Fortune 500 clients including: FedEx, Kodak, Nike, BMW, Four Seasons, Waldorf Astoria, Cisco, Microsoft, Cemex, Virgin Galactic and Virgin America.